From Observations to Parameters: Detecting Changepoint in Nonlinear Dynamics with Simulation-based Inference: Experiments

-\paragraph{No-Changepoint Trajectories (for RQ2)} To specifically address RQ2 (Identifiability), we generate additional, long, stationary trajectories ($T=3000$ steps after burn-in).
+To specifically address RQ2 (Identifiability), we generate additional, long, stationary trajectories ($T=3000$ steps after burn-in).
 The single ground-truth value is sampled uniformly from the supported range for each parameter type.
 These sequences are used exclusively for evaluating the accuracy and calibration of the parameter posterior estimates, independently of the temporal detection task.